ISP2018/isp-qa-KameriiJ/questions.md

 Q2: What are disadvantages of duplication code?

 Q3: TDD(Test Driven Development) asks us to write unit tests first, before we write production code.
-There are 3 laws of TDD.
+There are three laws of TDD.
 Choose three choices that are the laws of TDD.<br>
+- [ ] You may not write unit test until you have written a production code.
 - [ ] You may not write production code until you have written a failing unit test.
 - [ ] You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
-- [ ] You may not write production code until you have written a failing unit test.
 - [ ] You may not write more production code than is sufficient to pass the currently failing test.
-- [ ] You may not write production code until you have written a failing unit test.
+- [ ] You may write more production code than is sufficient to make sure that all of bugs are already fixed.

 Answer
 ---